-The library Media Center is a resource area for use by students and staff.
+The Library is a resource area for use by students and staff.
 A variety of nonfiction and fiction books, magazines, and reference materials are available for use.
-A quiet atmosphere conducive to good study habits will be maintained in the Library Media Center.
+All items are purchased for alignment with the school curriculum and for enrichment.
+They are entered into the computer catalog at each building.
+A quiet atmosphere conducive to good study habits will be maintained in the Library.

 Students will be made aware of the responsibility that accompanies the use and sharing of library materials.
-Book care is stressed and students are asked to transport their books to and from school in a manner that preserves books.
+Book care is stressed and students in PK-1 are asked to transport their books to and from school in a zip-lock bag provided by the school.

 Materials may be checked out for a two-week period of time and may be renewed if necessary.
+PK-1st grade students will check out one book at a time.
 Damaged or lost books will be charged to the student at repair or replacement costs.

+MUSIC

-MUSIC All students are given general music class instruction on a scheduled basis.
+All students are given general music class instruction on a scheduled basis.
 All students are required to participate in Music Programs as a part of our curriculum.